madsmtm/cargo-sandbox/threat-model.md

 - Tools installed with `cargo install`.
 - Security of metadata fields used by other tools.
 - `cargo test`/`cargo run`/`cargo bench` (for now at least)
-  - Running these are always the result of an explicit user action.
+  - Running these are always the result of an explicit user action vs. e.g. opening a project in VSCode.
   - A large attack vector here would be `#[global_allocator]`, `ctor`s and similar global stuff and linker magic.
 - `rust-toolchain.toml` overrides.
 These are problematic, see e.g. [`mallory`](https://github.com/jonas-schievink/mallory), but this problem cannot be handled by Cargo (since it happens before Cargo is even invoked).
 - `cargo publish`, this copies symlinked things, e.g. file a symlinked to `~/.ssh`.